-Students embarking on long-term studies can begin a scientific investigation with guidance from Dr. Brian Miller.
+Students embarking on long-term studies can begin a scientific investigation with guidance from staff ecologists of the Denver Zoological Foundation.
 These long-term studies will allow students to gain familiarity with data collection and analysis and the critique and retesting of ideas and investigations.

 Practical exercises and projects at these later steps could include measures of grazing impact, monitoring run-off and sedimentation of the Mora River, monitoring water quality, floral and faunal surveys, and participation in habitat restoration projects.